 A RAID Divemaster is one of the most highly respected ratings in the dive community and the first Pro level within the RAID system.
 RAID Divemaster is a prerequisite to becoming a RAID Dive Instructor.

 As a RAID Divemaster you can plan, organise and lead dives for certified divers.
-You can also assist in diver training and even conduct some training independently of a RAID Instructor.

 If you love diving and want to share your passion with others, if you are looking for an exciting career or to travel Planet Ocean with a professional credential under your belt, a RAID Divemaster course is for you.